 Moreover, multinationals would be much more likely to establish a physical presence in countries where customers or end-users are located and start paying taxes there.
 Today, multinationals from wealthy nations have an incentive to avoid establishing a physical presence in high-tax countries.
-This is particularly easy for digital companies that can sell services directly from their subsidiaries in tax havens to final customers in higher tax places.
+Such strategies are particularly simple for digital companies that can sell services directly from their subsidiaries in tax havens to final customers in higher tax places.
 This incentive would disappear if OECD countries applied sufficiently high minimum taxes.